timidtogekiss/certbot-renew-push/README.md

     - Tags defined in Netbox for hosts, matching the pattern `certauthority_sitename.com`, where "sitename.com" is the name of the certificate from Certbot (find your certificate name using `certbot certificates`)
 - A Certbot instance that is renewing certificates
 - A python virtual environment (configured by `setup.sh` in this repository)
+- An ssh key added to all managed servers with write access to the target directory (defined in `settings.json`, manually for now)

 ## Upcoming Additions